Plumbing Services in Savannah, GA and the Surrounding Areas

 calcium, magnesium, and certain other metal cations in water cause it to be “hard”.
 Water softening is the removal of these metal cations which can lead to limescale buildup and galvanic corrosion.
 Get the right chemistry to your water supply and you won’t have to deal with the yucky buildup in your shower head or sink fixtures.

 Since the major activities in a bathroom involve water, it makes sense that a plumber would be involved.
 Some plumbing contractors can also do the carpentry needed, but they certainly can advise you on fixtures and install them in coordination with a contractor.
 Moving water supplies and creating an efficient design that saves water and keeps you clean and comfortable is exactly what a plumber is ready for.

-Backflow Testing and Certification
+Backflow Testing and Repair

 Backflow is the reversal of the flow of water or mixtures of water and other undesirable substances from any source into the distribution pipes of the potable water system.
 What that means is that it’s possible for water pressures to change such that the contents of your indoor system or irrigation system can leak back into the public water supply possible carrying bacteria or other contaminants.
 Many homes have a backflow preventer installed in their home plumbing, but sometimes they fail or wear out.